UCL/simstock/docs/source/simstockqgis.rst

 Supported QGIS versions
 -----------------------

 The plugin has been tested on a range of QGIS versions, on both Windows and Mac operating systems.
-The supported versions of QGIS are any LTR (long-term release) between QGIS LTR 3.20 and the latest QGIS LTR version.
+The recommended versions of QGIS are any LTR (long-term release) between QGIS LTR 3.20 and the latest QGIS LTR version.

 The non-LTR versions are likely to work too, however sometimes the Python versions and associated packages in these versions differ from the LTR versions.